obakis/rbrsa/README.md

 *Full package documentation with function references is available at*:
 <https://obakis.github.io/rbrsa/>

-rbrsa package retrieves tablesfrom two distinct publication portals maintained by the Turkish Banking Regulation and Supervision Agency (BDDK).
+The `rbrsa` package retrieves tables from two distinct publication portals maintained by the Turkish Banking Regulation and Supervision Agency (BDDK).
 Both portals are official sources, but they organize the data differently:
 The [Monthly Bulletin Portal](https://www.bddk.org.tr/bultenaylik) provides